gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 *ReLU* activation.
 * In generated images, it's common to see checkerboard artifacts caused by unequal coverage of the pixel space in the generator.
 To fix this, we use a kernel size that's divisible by the stride size whenever we use a strided *Conv2DTranspose* or *Conv2D* in both the generator and the discriminator.
+#### The generator
+One of the many issues that commonly arise with GANs is that the generator gets struck with generated images that look like noise.
+A possible solution is to use dropout on both the discriminator and the generator.
+#### The disciminator
+Next, you'll develop a *discriminator* model that takes as input a candidate image (real or synthetic) and classifies it into one of the two classes: "generated image" or
+"real image that comes from the training set."